clover/remote-pay-cloud/README.md

 #### Define a listener that will listen for events produced byt the Clover Connector.
 The functions implemented will be called as the connector encounters the events.
 These functions can be found in the clover.remotepay.ICloverConnectorListener.
 ```
-var ExampleCloverConnectorListener = Class.create( clover.remotepay.ICloverConnectorListener, {
-    // This function overrides the basic prototype.js initialization function.
+// This overrides/implements the constructor function.
 This example
-    // expects that a coler connector implementation instance is passed to the created listener.
+// expects that a clover connector implementation instance is passed to the created listener.
-    initialize: function (cloverConnector) {
+ExampleCloverConnectorListener  = function(cloverConnector) {
+    ICloverConnectorListener.call(this);
     this.cloverConnector = cloverConnector;
-    },
+};
+ExampleCloverConnectorListener.prototype = Object.create(clover.remotepay.ICloverConnectorListener.prototype);
+ExampleCloverConnectorListener.prototype.constructor = ExampleCloverConnectorListener;

 // The ICloverConnectorListener function that is called when the device is ready to be used.
 // This example starts up a sale for $100
-    onReady: function (merchantInfo) {
+ExampleCloverConnectorListener.prototype.onReady: function (merchantInfo) {
     var saleRequest = new clover.remotepay.SaleRequest();
     saleRequest.setExternalId(clover.CloverID.getNewId());
     saleRequest.setAmount(10000);
     this.cloverConnector.sale(saleRequest);
-    },
+};

 // The ICloverConnectorListener function that is called when the device needs to have a signature
 // accepted, or rejected.
 // This example accepts the signature, sight unseen
-    onVerifySignatureRequest: function (request) {
+ExampleCloverConnectorListener.prototype.onVerifySignatureRequest = function (request) {
     log.info(request);
     this.cloverConnector.acceptSignature(request);
-    },
+};

 // The ICloverConnectorListener function that is called when a sale request is completed.
 // This example logs the response, and disposes of the connector.
 If the response is not an expected
 // type, it will log an error.
-    onSaleResponse: function (response) {
+ExampleCloverConnectorListener.prototype.onSaleResponse = function (response) {
     log.info(response);
     connector.dispose();
     if(!response.getIsSale()) {
         console.error("Response is not an sale!");
         console.error(response);
     }
-    }
-}
+};
 ```

 #### Add the listener instance to the connector, and initialize the connection to the device.